megamixminipreco/pedidocompra/frontend/README.md

 # Frontend

 This directory contains a React application built with Vite.
 It communicates with the Flask backend to list products and suppliers and to create purchase orders.
+The interface fetches the supplier and product data from `/api/suppliers` and `/api/products` when you start a new order.

 ## Usage